CTSRD-SOAAP/soaap/scripts/generate-ir/README.md

 additional IR generation step (and debug output) will interfere with this many compiler features will not be detected correctly.

+**Note:**  The python script can be configured to set all these variables (see `--help option`) and also use a different script from `./configure` by using the `-f` option.
+Consider opening an issue instead of running these steps manually.

 ### Plain Makefile build system

+**WARNING:** Experimental

-If the build system uses hand written Makefiles or the configure step does not set the compiler wrappers for some reason there is also a script that wraps `make`.
+If the build system uses hand written Makefiles or for some reason the configure step does not instruct make to use set the compiler wrappers there is also a script that wraps `make`:
-In that case you can run and hopefully everything will work

 ```
     # <script-dir>/make-for-llvm-ir.py <make-options>.